Washi1337/Rivers/README.md

     - Optimised for quick insertion of nodes and edges.
     - Minimal memory footprint.
     - Efficient for sparse graphs.
+- Support for directed as well as undirected graphs.
+The default is directed.
 - Various graph generators to help building up common graph structures.
 - Various built-in node traversal and search algorithms (including breadth first, depth first and more).
 - Built-in dominator analysis.
 Useful for control flow graph analysis.